BEX-Express/BEX-API/source/includes/_waybill.md

 and will suggest remedial action so as to ensure the successful saving and processing of the request on subsequent attempts.

+##Downloading Waybills
+As part of our offering, you can also download your waybill in A4 format.

+##Downloading Parcel Labels

 <aside class="notice">
     Should you experience any difficulties in the implementation of this service please contact BEX